CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/ex5-task5-09.png)

-11. Wait for a notification: ✅ **Just-in-time VM access enabled** - which successfully blocks all inbound traffic at the network level to the virtual machine **wafdevXXX**.
+11. Wait for a notification: ✅ **Just-in-time VM access enabled** - which successfully blocks all inbound traffic at the network level to the virtual machine **wafdevxxx**.

     > **Note**: It can take upto 5 minutes for the VM access to get enabled.